 Fall & Spring Semester Physical Theatre Program

-Over the course of the semester, students will meet 6 to 10 times a week for Voice and Movement work and for Commedia dell’Arte and they will attend an intensive block of Mask Making.
-The main practical courses are enhanced by guest artists.
-The guest workshops converge on the same core pedagogical aim but confront it from different sides, for a synergic contribution to development of the student process.
-Guest teachers will integrate body-based contemporary performance backgrounds such as Butoh dance and Contact Improvisation with Roy Hart Experimental Voice and Fitzmaurice Voicework®, and work on acting principles and on creative process.
+Over the course of the semester, students will meet 6 to 10 times a week for Voice and Movement work and for Commedia dell’Arte, and they will attend an intensive block of Mask Making.
+The program is enriched by workshops from guest teachers and includes body-based contemporary performance backgrounds such as Butoh dance and Contact Improvisation, with Roy Hart Experimental Voice and Fitzmaurice Voicework®, and work on acting principles and on creative process.

-Within the academic seminar the Philosophy of Art and Performance, and with the addition of the Contemporary Performance Seminar which include lectures and screenings, students will gain knowledge about modern and contemporary art inside the social and historical context of the aesthetic phenomena of performance, being encouraged to think critically about the social and aesthetic conditions that shape artistic creation as well as to define their own stance in discourse of art and performance.
+Within the academic seminar the Philosophy of Art and Performance, and with the addition of the Contemporary Performance Seminar, students will be encouraged to think critically about the social and aesthetic conditions that shape artistic creation as well as to define their own stance in discourse of art and performance.

 The academic program will be enhanced with a study tour to Ljubljana, Slovenia, where students will be artists in residence and encounter the unique artistic milieu of the Slovenian capital.
 In Ljubljana, students will take part in workshops with renown contemporary artists in the fields of dance and physical theatre as well as attend contemporary performances and theoretical lectures.

-During the semester students will create collaborative devised work based on a horizontal organizational approach and participate in self-managed collectives as well as present this work both in-house and locally, as assessed by the faculty.
-The programs allow room for peer to peer exchange feeding into the empowerment of autonomous creation.
+During the semester students will create collaborative devised work based on a horizontal organizational approach and present this work both in-house and locally, as assessed by the faculty.
+The process is meant to facilitate peer to peer exchange feeding into the empowerment of autonomous creation and the realization of an original performance.

 - Commedia dell’Arte